 Pro Medicus offers software applications and services designed to aid the management of medical practices.
-The software includes medical accounting, clinical reporting, appointments/scheduling and marketing/management information modules and can be integrated with thirdparty applications.
-The Visage RIS provides enterprise level scalability coupled with powerful search capability and configurable business-specific workflow and rules to meet customer's needs.
-Services include implementation. hardware sourcing and configuration, staff and management training and ongoing technical and end user support.
+The software includes medical accounting, clinical reporting, appointments/scheduling and marketing/management information modules and can be integrated with third-party applications.
+The Visage RIS provides radiology practices with a highly scalable, enterprise level practice management solution that incorporates powerful search capability and configurable workflow and rules engines to meet a broad range of customer's needs.
+Services include implementation, hardware sourcing and configuration, staff and management training and ongoing technical and end user support.